What is a cyan zone explains how we can combine the powerful concepts behind blue and green living, caring both for

 Understanding humus would improve the soil and create facets of the cyan zones in our gardens.

 Harvesting rain from the skies would not only reduce our exposure to microplastics and PFAS in our drinking water, but it would help preserve a thirsty planet.

 Fava beans are grown in all the blue zones where wellness and longevity are the buzzwords.
-The provide the plant protein and L-dopa that our bodies need.
+They provide the plant protein and L-dopa that our bodies need.

 But simultaneously, enjoying more fava beans would reduce our need for red meat which requires ten times as much water to produce; cattle also contribute large amounts of greenhouse gases to the atmosphere whereas plants harvest carbon-dioxide.